-4.3.1 Cartier Island Marine Park
+4.3.3 Cartier Island MP

-Cartier Island Marine Park is located in the NWMR approximately 132 km north of WA-50-L and covers an area of 172 km2 (Parks Australia 2019a), although it does not overlap the EMBA it lies adjacent to it and therefore has been included in this description of the environment.
+Cartier Island MP is located in the NWMR approximately 132 km north of WA-50-L and covers an area of $172~\rm km^2$ (Parks Australia 2019c).
 The reserve includes Cartier Island and the area within a 4-nautical-mile-radius of the centre of the island, to a depth of 1 km below the seafloor.
-It is an IUCN Category Ia Sanctuary Zone with water depths from less than 15 m to 500 m (Director of National Parks 2018).
+It is an IUCN Category Ia Sanctuary Zone with water depths from less than 15 m to 500 m (Director of National Parks 2018a).

 Cartier Island is an unvegetated sandy cay surrounded by a reef platform.
 The island and its surrounding waters support prolific seabird rookeries, many species of which are migratory and have their main breeding sites on the small isolated islands.
-Seabirds at Cartier Island include colonies of bridled terns, common noddies, brown boobies, eastern reef egrets, frigatebirds, tropicbirds, red-footed boobies, roseate terns, crested terns and lesser crested terns (Parks Australia 2019a).
-Cartier Island is an important staging point/feeding area for many migratory seabirds.
-The island also supports significant populations of feeding and nesting marine turtles and a high abundance and diversity of sea snakes (DSEWPaC 2012).
+Seabirds at Cartier Island include colonies of bridled terns, common noddies, brown boobies, eastern reef egrets, frigatebirds, tropicbirds, red-footed boobies, roseate terns, crested terns and lesser crested terns (Parks Australia 2019c).
+Much like Ashmore Reef, Cartier Island is an important staging point/feeding area for many migratory seabirds.
+The island also supports significant populations of feeding and nesting marine turtles and a high abundance and diversity of sea snakes (DSEWPaC 2012a).